-Students may not make significant purchases without the permission of the Host family, parents or the International Program Coordinator.
+Students may not make significant purchases without the permission of the homestay family, the Homestay Coordinator and/or the International Program Coordinator.
 The International Program Coordinator reserves the right to decline permission to make the requested purchase.

-Host families are expected to cover costs incurred as a result of students being involved in a family activity (for example, going to a movie).
-The host family is not expected to pay similar costs when the student goes out with friends.
+Homestay families are expected to cover costs incurred as a result of students being involved in a regular family activity (for example, going to a movie).
+The homestay family is not expected to pay similar costs when the student goes out with friends.

-Host families must inform the Homestay Coordinator of all residents and pets in the household.
+Homestay families must inform the Homestay Coordinator of all residents and pets in the household.
 Please notify the Homestay Coordinator of all changes to the household.

-If students invite guests to their homestay, it should be done with the knowledge and permission of the host family.
+If students invite guests to their homestay, it should be done with the knowledge and permission of the homestay family.